The Governing Body of Thurton CE Primary School

-The Governing Body of Thurton Primary School consists of 11 members who support the school in its strategic direction through acting as a ‘critical friend’.
+The Governing Body of Thurton CE Primary School consists of 11 members who support the school in its strategic direction through acting as a ‘critical friend’.

-School Governors are members of the school’s Governing Body, they have responsibility for raising school standards through their three key roles of setting the strategic direction, ensuring accountability for financial spending and monitoring and evaluating school performance.
+School Governors are members of the school’s Governing Body.
+They have responsibility for raising school standards through their three key roles of setting the strategic direction, ensuring accountability for financial spending and monitoring and evaluating school performance.
 Governors are the largest volunteer force in the country.
 The Governing Body is made up of the following members: the Headteacher, a member of school staff, parents, members of the community, church representatives and appointed representatives from the Local Authority.

 Governor Hub – all information for the Thurton Governors is kept on this virtual learning environment (VLE).